-Filed by the Registrant $\square$

-Filed by a Party other than the Registrant $\Box$
+Filed by a Party other than the Registrant $\ \ \Box$

-Check the appropriate box:

-Preliminary Proxy Statement

-- □ Confidential, For Use of the Commission Only (as permitted by 14a-6(e)(2)) - ☑ Definitive Proxy Statement - Definitive Additional Materials - □ Soliciting Material Pursuant To §240.14a-12

-ARROWHEAD RESEARCH CORPORATION
+Filed by the Registrant $\ oxtimes$

-(Name of Registrant as Specified in Its Charter)

-(Name of Person(s) Filing Proxy Statement if other than the Registrant)

-Payment of filing fee (Check the appropriate box):

-- ⊠ No fee required. - □ Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies:

-(2) Aggregate number of securities to which transaction applies:

-- (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction:

-(5) Total fee paid:

-□ Fee paid previously with preliminary materials.

-- Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid:

-(2) Form, Schedule or Registration Statement No.:

-(3) Filing party:

-(4) Date filed:
+Chec k the a appropriate box: Preli minary Proxy Statement Conf idential, For Use of the Commission Only (as permitted by 14a-6(e)(2)) X Defii nitive Proxy Statement Defi nitive Additional Materials Solic iting Material Pursuant To §240.14a-12 ARROWHEAD PHARMACEUTICALS, INC. (Name of Registrant as Specified in Its Charter) (Name of Person(s) Filing Proxy Statement if other than the Registrant) Payn nentof filing fee (Check the appropriate box): $\boxtimes$ No fe ee required. computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+(1) Title of each class of securities to which transaction applies: • (2) Aggregate number of securities to which transaction applies: • (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): • (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: Fee p paid previously with preliminary materials. k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid ously.
+Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing.
+(1) Amount Previously Paid: • (2) Form, Schedule or Registration Statement No.: (3) Filing party: • (4) Date filed:

-ARROWHEAD RESEARCH CORPORATION 225 SOUTH LAKE AVENUE, SUITE 1050 PASADENA, CALIFORNIA 91101
+ARROWHEAD PHARMACEUTICALS, INC. 225 SOUTH LAKE AVENUE, SUITE 1050 PASADENA, CALIFORNIA 91101

-NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON TUESDAY MARCH 8, 2016
+NOTICE OF ANNUAL MEETING OF STOCKHOLDERS TO BE HELD ON TUESDAY MARCH 21, 2017

-TO THE STOCKHOLDERS OF ARROWHEAD RESEARCH CORPORATION:
+TO THE STOCKHOLDERS OF ARROWHEAD PHARMACEUTICALS, INC.:

-NOTICE IS HEREBY GIVEN that the 2016 Annual Meeting of Stockholders of Arrowhead Research Corporation, a Delaware corporation (the "Company"), will be held on Tuesday, March 8, 2016, at 10:00 a.m., local time, at the Sheraton Pasadena, 303 E. Cordova Street, Pasadena, California 91101, for the following purposes:
+NOTICE IS HEREBY GIVEN that the 2017 Annual Meeting of Stockholders of Arrowhead Pharmaceuticals, Inc., a Delaware corporation (the "Company"), will be held on Tuesday, March 21, 2017, at 10:00 a.m., local time, at the Sheraton Pasadena, 303 E. Cordova Street, Pasadena, California 91101, for the following purposes:

 - 1. To elect the five directors named in the Proxy Statement to serve as members of the Company's Board of Directors until the next Annual Meeting or until their successors are elected; - 2.
 To conduct an advisory (non-binding) vote on executive compensation; and - 3.
-To ratify the selection of Rose, Snyder & Jacobs LLP as independent auditors of the Company for the fiscal year ending September 30, 2016;
+To ratify the selection of Rose, Snyder & Jacobs LLP as independent auditors of the Company for the fiscal year ending September 30, 2017;